Johannes-Andersen/partall/README.md

 ### Policy

-The lists are a pretty close resemblance of the [adguard filter policy](https://adguard.com/kb/general/ad-filtering/filter-policy).
+The list is a pretty close resemblance to the [adguard filter policy](https://adguard.com/kb/general/ad-filtering/filter-policy).
 But there are some minor differences.

 > [!IMPORTANT]
 > None of the lists are meant to be used as a standalone list.
-They are meant to be used in combination with other more general lists.
+They are meant to be used in combination with other, more general lists.
 >
-> We therefore also **do not** deal with any NSFW websites.
-Report them to the appropriate filter list maintainer instead.
+> I also do not deal with NSFW websites.
+Instead, report them to the appropriate filter list maintainer.

 #### **Ads**